Zombies

 lower-class soldiers now march around the castle with their combat knives

-extended outward; if you remain at a distance, they'll whip out grenades
+at all times pointed forward; if you remain at a distance, they'll whip

 Page 6